Orina/StayFocused/README.md

 User can:
 - create a new task
-- update existent task
+- update an existent task
 - change task completion status (active or archived)
-- delete task
+- delete a task

 Technical details:

-* It was attempt to implement Model-View-Presenter design pattern.
+* Implemented Model-View-Presenter design pattern.
-* For task displaying the RecyclerView from support library was used with StaggeredGridLayoutManager
+* RecyclerView with StaggeredGridLayoutManager from support library was used for tasks display.
-* Use a navigation drawer
+* Navigation drawer was used for main app menu.
-* use shared element activity transitions
+* Implemented shared element activity transitions.
-* decorate RecyclerView with swipe-to-dismiss for make an active  task complete or delete archived tasks
+* RecyclerView was decorated with swipe-to-dismiss to complete an active task complete or delete an archived one.
-* use TextInputLayout with default animation for editing task title and description
+* TextInputLayout with default animation was used for editing task title and description.
-* use DatePickerDialog for due date selection
+* DatePickerDialog was used for due date selection.

 Persistence: data are stored in Sqlite database.